rollator3000/BWM-Article/README.md

 │
 ├── Data <- All the data for this repository
 │   │
-│   ├─── raw          <- 13 Multi-Omics DFs (as they were provided & w/o further processing)
+│   ├─── raw          <- 13 Multi-Omics DFs from TCGA (provided by Dr. R. Hornung)
-│   └─── Example_Data <- Examplary data needed for the implementations
+│   └─── Example_Data <- Examplary data needed for the implementations of the approaches
 │
 ├── Docs <- Sources, Results and everything else documenting the repository
 │   │
-│   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── Evaluation_Results <- Results of the evaluation for all approaches
-│   └─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │
+│   ├─── Article_Versions   <- Different Versions of the article (shall be published in the end) │   ├─── DataInfo           <- Overview to amount of rows & features per block for each DF in Data/Raw │   └─── Evaluation_Results <- Results of the evaluation for all approaches │
 └── Code <- Code of the repository
     │